Filed under: Fundraising

 Looking to join a student organization?

 There are a number of ways for a student organization to receive funding.
 Examples include: Collecting money from members (dues) Dues may be collected via cash or check only.
-Checks...
+Checks should...
 Read Full Post

 Holding a raffle is a form of gambling and raffle sales will be taxed.
 Student organizations must complete and sign the gambling license application form and submit to the Student...
 Read Full Post

 The IMU Business Office (132 IMU) accepts all student organization deposits.
-Currently, deposit forms are available at the IMU Business Office and SOBO.
-They are not available online.
-Please stop...
+Currently, deposit forms are available at the IMU Business Office and Student Organization Business Office (159 IMU); they are...
 Read Full Post

 *STUDENT ORGANIZATIONS FUNDRAISING AND TAX ISSUES* Soliciting Contributions (Fundraising) Registered student organizations at the University of Iowa are not able to offer tax-deductions to individuals and/or businesses when soliciting donations, contributions, and/or...
 Read Full Post